John V of Portugal: Maturity

-When John reached age seven, his father determined that his eldest sons were sufficiently educated in basic subjects and decided to take over supervision of their instruction himself, though his interest in mentoring them quickly faded.
+When John reached the age of seven, his father determined that his eldest sons were sufficiently educated in basic subjects and decided to take over supervision of their instruction himself, though his interest in mentoring them quickly faded.
 This was formalised when he and his brother Francisco were admitted into the Order of Christ on 7 April 1696.
 Later that year, the King finally decided to confer on John the titles of the heir apparent, namely Prince of Brazil and Duke of Braganza.
 On 1 December 1696, on the anniversary of the Portuguese Restoration War of 1640, a grand ceremony was held in which John was invested with his titles.
 The ceremony involved the placing of a large ermine and red velvet mantle on his shoulders, as well as the adornment of his person with various jewels and royal regalia.

-Just over a month before John's tenth birthday in 1699, his mother Queen Dona Maria Sofia died at the age of 33.
+Just over a month before John's tenth birthday in 1699, his mother Queen Maria Sofia died at the age of 33.
 This caused John to retreat from court and become depressed for many months.
-His aunt Dona Catherine of Braganza, the former queen consort of England, Scotland, and Ireland, then took control of his education.
+His aunt Catherine of Braganza, the former queen consort of England, Scotland, and Ireland, then took control of his education.
 She resided in the palace she had built, Bemposta Palace, and remained John's main tutor and female role model until her death in 1705.

 In April 1700, John fell terribly ill; it was assumed that he was on his death bed.
 Fearing his imminent demise, he asked for his last rites and confessed his sins.
 To everyone's surprise, he rallied and soon returned to his normal activities, his complete recovery being considered a miracle by the court.

 John was greatly saddened by the death of his sister Teresa Maria in February 1704.
 Her death caused John to avoid appearing at court for some months and to estrange himself from his father, who favoured John's younger brother Manuel.
 During this time, much gossip was spread and worries arose about whether John would ever recover from his depression.
 In May of that year, he eventually returned to the court and reconciled with the King, saying that his saudade for his sister would not get in the way of his performing his duty to the King.